Adam Goodes: Other activities and honours

 Goodes is of Aboriginal descent and is active in the Sydney Indigenous community.
 He has spent time working with troubled Indigenous youth, including those in youth detention centres, along with his cousin and former teammate Michael O'Loughlin.
 Goodes and O'Loughlin have also helped to start an Indigenous football academy.
 In September 2009 they launched the Goodes O'Loughlin Foundation, a foundation aimed at empowering the next generation of Indigenous role models in all walks of life across Australia.
 Goodes and O'Loughlin co-chair the foundation, which focuses on education, employment and healthy lifestyles.

 In 2014 he was named Australian of the Year.

 In September 2017 Goodes was awarded an honorary doctorate by the University of Sydney for his contribution to Australian society.

 A painting of Goodes by Vincent Namatjira won the 2020 Archibald Prize.
 It was the first win by an Indigenous artist in the almost 100-year history of the Art Prize.

 Goodes was patron of the 2020 Indigenous Football Week, an event founded in 2015 by the John Moriarty Foundation, an organisation supporting young Indigenous soccer players.

+On 10 October 2023, Goodes was one of 25 Australians of the Year who signed an open letter supporting the Yes vote in the Indigenous Voice referendum.
+The letter was initiated by psychiatrist Patrick McGorry.